mihaelamj/appledocsucker/Packages/GUI_PROPOSAL.md

-# AppleDocsucker GUI Proposal
+# AppleCupertino GUI Proposal

 ## Executive Summary

-This document proposes a native macOS GUI application for AppleDocsucker that reuses the existing Swift codebase, provides bidirectional CLI ↔ GUI control, and enhances the user experience for documentation crawling, indexing, and search.
+This document proposes a native macOS GUI application for AppleCupertino that reuses the existing Swift codebase, provides bidirectional CLI ↔ GUI control, and enhances the user experience for documentation crawling, indexing, and search.

 ## Current State

 **What we have:**
-- `appledocsucker` CLI tool for crawling Apple documentation
+- `cupertino` CLI tool for crawling Apple documentation
-- `appledocsucker-mcp` MCP server for AI agent integration
+- `cupertino-mcp` MCP server for AI agent integration
-- `appledocsucker build-index` for building search indices
+- `cupertino build-index` for building search indices
 - Modular Swift packages: Core, Search, MCP, Logging

 **What's missing:**